-In our rituals we work with the myth cycles and archetypes of the ancient British Gods and Goddesses, as well as their local New Zealand counterparts.
-In particular our coven focuses on the Goddess in her aspects connected to the earth and the moon, and to the God in his aspects of the hunter, green man, and sun.
+In our rituals we work with the myth cycles and archetypes of the British and Celtic Gods and Goddesses, as well drawing inspiration from the unique and beautiful traditions and environment of Aotearoa.
+In particular our Grove focuses on the Goddess in Her aspects connected to the earth and the moon, and to the God in His aspects of the Horned Hunter, Green Man, and Lord of the Sun.

 Rites & Rituals